Melbourne Victory are set to make a renewed play for Ange Postecoglou as their next A-League coach after Jim Magilton's departure on Sunday.

 The Victory are refusing to comment on any speculation linking coaches to the vacancy.

-Postecoglou, who has at least another year to run on his current Roar contract, was wooed heavily by the Victory after their sacking of Ernie Merrick just over 12 months ago.
+Postecoglou, who has two years to run on his current Roar contract, was wooed heavily by the Victory after they sacked Ernie Merrick just over 12 months ago.

 Instead, he rejected their overtures and chose to remain at the Roar as they underwent a change of ownership.

-The club's new Indonesian owners are currently in talks to extend Postecoglou's contract again and give him wider responsibilities.
+The club's new Indonesian owners are currently in talks to extend Postecoglou's contract again and give him wider responsibilities after establishing the Roar as the A-League's benchmark team.

 As the Roar combine A-League finals and Asian Champions League commitments, Postecoglou now faces having to fend off questions about whether he will leave the club to join the Victory at a critical time of the season.